luizbgomide/sovereign/spells.md

 The rift forms a gateway that connects the two points, large enough to drive a cart through, and allows subjects on either side to see through and pass through the gate.
 Ambient environmental qualities such as liquids or atmospheres will not pass through the portal; only intentionally-directed creatures and objects will transfer.

-The portal remains open for up to one round per caster level, but can be shut as an Instant action by the caster.
+The portal remains open for up to one round per caster level, but can be shut as an [Instant Action](/combat#instant-action) by the caster.
 Creatures partially in a rift when it closes are spat out on the far side.

 #### Summon Creature
 The caster conjures up a semi-real phantasmal creature in any shape or appearance they desire, provided it is no larger than an ox.